kaist-uvr-lab/ObjTracker/README.md

 # Description
 ## Dataset
 Dataset contains actual ADE20k validation dataset for livingroom as well as ground truth segmentation images and estimated segmentation images.
 The model itself has been trained using ADE20k training dataset.
-At the moment, the categories for segmentation is: "door", "sofa", "shelf", "table."
+At the moment, the categories for segmentation is: "floor", "sofa", "shelf", "table."

 ## Deeplab API
 This folder contains both server and segmentation client.
 For server, there is "flaskServer.py" that uses Flask to setup server.
 To start server: